fkoler/Electronic-School-Register-Project/README.md

 ## Running the Frontend

-To run the frontend application, ensure you have [Node.js](https://nodejs.org/) installed.
+To run the frontend application, ensure you have [Node.js](https://nodejs.org/) and [Yarn](https://www.npmjs.com/package/yarn) installed.
 Then, follow these steps:

 1. Clone the repository:
     ```bash